Come and See: Modern reviews

 In 2002, Scott Tobias of The A.V.
 Club wrote that Klimov's "impressions are unforgettable: the screaming cacophony of a bombing run broken up by the faint sound of a Mozart fugue, a dark, arid field suddenly lit up by eerily beautiful orange flares, German troops appearing like ghosts out of the heavy morning fog.
 A product of the glasnost era, Come and See is far from a patriotic memorial of Russia's hard-won victory.
 Instead, it's a chilling reminder of that victory's terrible costs."
 British magazine The Word wrote that "Come and See is widely regarded as the finest war film ever made, though possibly not by Great Escape fans."
 Tim Lott wrote in 2009 that the film "makes Apocalypse Now look lightweight".

 In 2006, Geoffrey Macnab of Sight & Sound wrote: "Klimov's astonishing war movie combines intense lyricism with the kind of violent bloodletting that would make even Sam Peckinpah pause".

-On 16 June 2010, Roger Ebert posted a review of Come and See as part of his "Great Movies" series, describing it as "one of the most devastating films ever about anything, and in it, the survivors must envy the dead ...
+On 16 June 2010, Roger Ebert posted a review of Come and See as part of his "Great Movies" series, describing it as one of the most devastating films ever about anything, and in it, the survivors must envy the dead ...
 The film depicts brutality and is occasionally very realistic, but there's an overlay of muted nightmarish exaggeration ...
 I must not describe the famous sequence at the end.
 It must unfold as a surprise for you.
 It pretends to roll back history.
 You will see how.
-It is unutterably depressing, because history can never undo itself, and is with us forever."
+It is unutterably depressing, because history can never undo itself, and is with us forever.

 Modern retrospectives

-Come and See appears on many lists of films considered the best.
 In 2008, Come and See was placed at number 60 on Empire magazine's "The 500 Greatest Movies of All Time".
 It also made Channel 4's list of 50 Films to See Before You Die and was ranked number 24 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.
-Phil de Semlyen of Empire has described the work as "Elim [sic] Klimov’s seriously influential, deeply unsettling Belarusian opus.
+Phil de Semlyen of Empire has described the work as "Elim[sic] Klimov's seriously influential, deeply unsettling Belarusian opus.
 No film – not Apocalypse Now, not Full Metal Jacket – spells out the dehumanizing impact of conflict more vividly, or ferociously ...
 An impressionist masterpiece and possibly the worst date movie ever."
 It ranked 154 among critics, and 30 among directors, in the 2012 Sight & Sound polls of the greatest films ever made, while it ranked 104 among critics, and 41 among directors, in the 2022 Sight & Sound polls.
 The film is generally considered one of the greatest anti-war movies ever made, and one with the most historically accurate depictions of the crimes on the Eastern Front.

-Klimov did not make any more films after Come and See, leading some critics to speculate as to why.
+Klimov did not make any more films after Come and See.
 In 2001, Klimov said, "I lost interest in making films ...
 Everything that was possible I felt I had already done."